subhamX/aws-cloudlens/README.md

 # Agent Starter / OpenServ SDK Tutorial

-This tutorial will guide you through building AI agents with the [OpenServ SDK](https://github.com/openserv-labs/sdk) - a TypeScript framework that simplifies agent development.
+A starter project to help you get started building AI agents with the [OpenServ SDK](https://github.com/openserv-labs/sdk) - a TypeScript framework that simplifies agent development.
 Whether you're new to AI development or an experienced developer, this guide will help you get started quickly.

 ## What You'll Learn